pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

         }
     }

-    // strings are owned types so they're bounded by 'static for mut string in strings {
+    // strings are owned types so they can
+    // live at least as long as 'static for mut string in strings {
         // all the strings are mutable
         string.push_str("a mutation");